Grant Process FAQ

 Possibly.
 Although a church is ineligible from applying for a grant, a separate tax-exempt public charity that is not under the umbrella of the church, synagogue or other body of worship can apply if the grant is for a project that is not restricted to a particular faith, denomination or religion.

 Each nonprofit must already have sufficient funds to sustain their ongoing operations.
-This grant is to enable you to pursue a dream that you might otherwise be unable to complete.
-Operating funds would have to be related solely to the new project funded by the IMPACT100 NWF grant and a sustainability plan must be provided.
+This grant is to enable you to pursue funding for organizational growth that you might otherwise be unable to achieve.
+Approval of Operating funds needs to be related solely to the new project being funded by the IMPACT100 NWF grant, and a sustainability plan must be provided.

-Do we have to submit a Letter of Intent in order to apply for a grant?
+Do we have to submit a Letter of Intent to complete the application?

-Yes, a Letter of Intent is required so we may check the eligibility of nonprofits intending to apply for a grant, prior to the grant application process.
+Yes, a Letter of Intent (LOI) is required so we may check eligibility prior to the grant application process.
 This prevents us from having to disqualify a grant application.

-- Providing a copy of the Dept. of Treasury letter affirming the organization’s status as a tax-exempt public charity under Internal Revenue Code Section 501(c)(3) for a minimum of 2 years prior to June 15th of the year that the organization is applying.
-Religious institutions must have a separate tax-exempt entity, not under the umbrella of the body of worship, to apply.
+- Provide a copy of the Dept. of Treasury letter affirming the organization’s status as a tax-exempt public charity under Internal Revenue Code Section 501(c)(3) for a minimum of 2 years prior to July 15th of the year that the organization is applying.
+(Religious institutions must have a separate tax-exempt entity, not under the umbrella of the body of worship, to apply.)

-- Providing current proof of registration with the Florida Department of Agriculture and Consumer Services (DACS), unless the organization is exempt. (www.freshfromflorida.com)
+- Provide current proof of registration with the Florida Department of Agriculture and Consumer Services (DACS), unless the organization is exempt. (www.freshfromflorida.com)

-- Being registered with the Florida Division of Corporations. https://dos.myflorida.com/sunbiz/
+- Are registered with the Florida Division of Corporations. https://dos.myflorida.com/sunbiz/

 - Carry Directors and Officers Insurance as well as General Liability Insurance.

-- Be Providing services to, or collaborating with an organization(s) providing services in Okaloosa and/or Walton counties.
+- Be a provider of services or collaborating with an organization(s) who is providing services in Okaloosa and/or Walton counties.

 Why do we need a copy of the Dept. of Treasury letter granting 501(c)(3) status for our organization?